|

 flight.
 I must say, I watched for traffic 10 times better the rest

 of the flight, as I was pretty spooked from the encounter.
+We started descending to 2500 feet and

 contacted Olympia tower with out intentions to perform multiple full stop